eighteyes/tt-rules/manual.md

 Minions are either communal or private, decided by where they are placed at the time of capture.

 #### Communal Minions
 Communal Minions live 2 to a Hovel.
+These are drawn upon for Constructions by all Trolls.

 #### Private Minions
-A Mud Hut supports 2 Minions, a Wood Hut supports 6.
-One Hovel can be added as an upgrade to a Hut to house an additional two workers.
-The Boss Hut can support multiple Hovels.
+A Mud Hut supports 2 Private Minions, a Wood Hut supports 6.
+One Hovel can be added as an upgrade to a Hut to house an additional two workers, one of which will be a Servant.
+The Boss Hut can support multiple Hovels, and doesn't have a Servant requirement.
+Private Minions may only be used by the owning Troll.

+##### Servants & Artisans
+To facilitate upgrades Private Minions are used as a permanent labor force in a Hut or Shop.
+Once a Private Minion becomes a Servant or a Artisan, they are no longer a Private Minion and are permanently assigned to a building hovel.
+Move the Private Minion token to the Upgrade Hovel as part of the Upgrade Action.

 ## Confusing Bits

 ### Every Turn Is Taken Simultaneously

-Troll & Minion actions can cause Conflicts.
-Boss and Boss Minion Actions never cause Conflicts unless intended (like Fight), instead take Priority over Troll & Minion Actions.
+Troll Actions & Minion Orders can cause Conflicts.
+Boss Actions and Boss Minion Orders never cause Conflicts, instead take Priority over Actions & Orders.

+Troll Actions can Conflict.
+If, for example, two Trolls choose the "Capture Child" Action, they will conflict.
+However, if both Trolls instead chose the "Capture Minion" Action, there is no conflict. ( See Troll Actions )

-Players each declare Minion build actions at the same time, then collect the required minions from their dwellings.
-Multiple players going after the same Minion results in a Conflict.
-After the first round of buildings are complete, subsequent rounds occur.
+Players declare Minion Orders, then collect the required minions from their dwellings.
+Multiple players going after the same Minion results in a Conflict.After the first round of buildings are complete, subsequent rounds occur.

 ### In-Game Disputes Solved with Combat
 When player chopsticks touch, this is considered a Conflict.